greenape/risky-business-of-asking-for-help/notes/README.md

 What if we set it up so that the current state of play is the *start* point.
 See if it can be sustained, see if it can be made worse/better.

+### ELSA Data

+We have proportions - say, 16.2 (9.7+6.5) single need, 9 severe need.

+Would be looking for a scenario where around 2/3 of single need get no help, vs. 1/3 of severe.
+Calibration?

 ## New measures